Home Depot Hardwood Floors

 Tools & Accessories

-Unlike many smaller retail stores, Home Depot carries a small inventory that can be taken home the same day.
+Unlike most smaller retail stores, Home Depot carries a small inventory (mostly value priced) that can be taken home the same day.
 In addition, they generally have trim moldings in stock, usually in standard colors.
-Unfortunately most of the store stock moldings run only four feet in length, with the exception of quarter round
+Unfortunately some stores stock moldings that only run four feet in length, with the exception of quarter round.